Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 Share this post:

-Also, in the context of large number of MicroService based applications, we want the ability to configure and manage the configuration properties of all MicroServices from a centralized place.
+Also, in the context of a large number of MicroService-based applications, we want the ability to configure and manage the configuration properties of all MicroServices from a centralized place.

 Solution

-We can use Spring Cloud Config Server (http://cloud.spring.io/spring-cloud-static/Dalston.SR2/#_spring_cloud_config) to centralize all the applications configuration and use Spring Cloud Config Client module from the applications to consume configuration properties from Config Server.
-We can also update the configuration properties at runtime without requiring to restart the application.
+We can use Spring Cloud Config Server (http://cloud.spring.io/spring-cloud-static/Dalston.SR2/#_spring_cloud_config) to centralize all the application’s configuration and use the Spring Cloud Config Client module from the applications to consume configuration properties from the Config Server.
+We can also update the configuration properties at runtime without needing to restart the application.

 Spring Cloud Config Server

-In this post we are going to use a git repository as configuration properties source.
+In this post, we are going to use a git repository as the configuration properties source.

 Git Config Repository

 Create a git repository to store properties files.
-I have created a repository config-repo in GitHub ie https://github.com/sivaprasadreddy/config-repo.git.
+I have created a repository config-repo on GitHub, i.e., https://github.com/sivaprasadreddy/config-repo.git.

 config-repo/catalogservice.properties